aishwaryabaderia02/cordova-example-zoom-sdk/README.md

 Preparing the Sample App
 ------------------------
-Before the app can be built correctly, all platform dependencies must be updated by running `cordova platform update android' and `cordova platform update ios' from the command line while in the project directory.
+Before the app can be built correctly, all platforms must be added by running `cordova platform add android` and `cordova platform add ios` from the command line while in the project directory.

 Installing the Plugin
 ---------------------